 - Text and Photos by Jho VD of Mountainsnbeyond.com

-While availing tour packages is still the best way to enjoy a hassle-free vacation, some travelers prefer to conduct do-it-yourself (DIY) trips for them to enjoy the tourist spots at their own pace.
+While availing of tour packages is still the best way to enjoy a hassle-free vacation, some travelers prefer to conduct do-it-yourself (DIY) trips to enjoy the tourist spots at their own pace.
 Thanks to online travel resources, everyone can now book online or plan their own itinerary in just a snap.